Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

 \begin{theoremrep}[correctness with up-to] Let $E$ be a system of $m$ equations of the kind $\vec{x} =_{\vec{\eta}} \vec{f} (\vec{x})$ over a complete lattice $L$.
 Let $\vec{u}$ a compatible $m$-tuple of up-to functions for $E$.
 Then the up-to algorithm associated with the system $\sysupto{E}{\vec{u}}$ as given in Definition~\ref{de:alg-upto} is correct, i.e., if a call \textup{\fnname{Explore}}($C$, $\vec{0}$, $[]$, $(\emptyset,\emptyset)$, $(\emptyset,\emptyset)$) returns a player $P$, then $P$ wins the game from $C$. \end{theoremrep}

 \begin{proof} Let $G$ be the fixpoint game associated with the initial system $E$, $G_u$ be the one associated with the modified system $\sysupto{E}{\vec{u}}$, and $G'_u$ be the game obtained from $G_u$ by restricting the moves of player $\exists$ from positions associated with variables $y_i$ to only those satisfying either condition~(\ref{alg-upto-cond-a}) or~~(\ref{alg-upto-cond-b}).
 Observe that the moves from every position controlled by player $\exists$ of $G$ are included in the moves from the corresponding position in $G'_u$ since they satisfy condition~(\ref{alg-upto-cond-a}), since in $E$ there are no up-to functions.
 Therefore, every winning strategy for $\exists$ in $G$ can be easily converted into a winning strategy for the same player in $G'_u$.
 So the winning positions of player $\exists$ in $G$ are necessarily included in those of $G'_u$.
 Furthermore, the same clearly happens between $G'_u$ and $G_u$ since the moves of $\exists$ in $G'_u$ are defined as a restriction of those in $G_u$.
-Then, calling $W_\exists(G)$ the set of winning positions of player $\exists$ in the corresponding $G$, we have that $W_\exists(G) \subseteq W_\exists(G'_u) \subseteq W_\exists(G_u) = W_\exists(G)$, where the last equality holds by Theorem~\ref{th:up-to-sys-sol}\todoS{T: and technically by soundness and completeness of the (POPL) fixpoint game.}.
+Then, calling $W_\exists(G)$ the set of winning positions of player $\exists$ in the corresponding $G$, we have that $W_\exists(G) \subseteq W_\exists(G'_u) \subseteq W_\exists(G_u) = W_\exists(G)$, where the last equality holds by Theorem~\ref{th:up-to-sys-sol}.
 Since in our case every position not winning for $\exists$ is necessarily winning for $\forall$, this means that even if we restrict certain moves of player $\exists$, thus playing in the game $G'_u$, we still have the same exact winning positions for both players. \end{proof}

 The proof is based on the observation that any winning strategy for player $\exists$ in the game associated with the original system $E$ can be replicated in the game associated with the modified system $\sysupto{E}{\vec{u}}$, even when the moves are restricted as in Definition~\ref{de:alg-upto}.
 This is done by choosing always moves corresponding to case (\ref{alg-upto-cond-a}) in Definition~\ref{de:alg-upto}.
 Then strategies in the constrained game for $\sysupto{E}{\vec{u}}$ are also valid in the unconstrained game.
 We conclude since, by Theorem~\ref{th:up-to-sys-sol}, we know that winning positions for player $\exists$ are the same in the game for $E$ and in the game for $\sysupto{E}{\vec{u}}$.